Getting Started with Blazor ComboBox Component

 Install Syncfusion® Blazor DropDowns and Themes NuGet in the App

-To add Blazor ComboBox component in the app, open the NuGet package manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), search and install Syncfusion.Blazor.DropDowns and Syncfusion.Blazor.Themes.
-Alternatively, you can utilize the following package manager command to achieve the same.
+To add the Blazor ComboBox component to the app, open the NuGet Package Manager in Visual Studio (Tools → NuGet Package Manager → Manage NuGet Packages for Solution), then search for and install Syncfusion.Blazor.DropDowns and Syncfusion.Blazor.Themes.
+Alternatively, use the following Package Manager commands.

 NOTE